bioinformaticsdotca/Epigenomics_2017/module3_lab.md

 ### Load data and explore using IGV

 Launch IGV on your computer.

+If you haven't installed it yet, please get it here [IGV download](http://software.broadinstitute.org/software/igv/download).

 Load your sorted bam and index file in IGV using `File -> Load from file`.